run2bizdocs/docs-1/en-us/docs/faq.md

 	FROM THE GROUP'S REGISTRY

     1. Access the Group Entry feature navigating through the main menu.
-Place the cursor on the option Access and Permissions, and click on the Group option (see knowledge Group registration and search);
+Place the cursor on the option Access and Permissions, and click on the Group option (see [Register Group](/en-us/citsmart-esp-8/initial-settings/access-settings/user/register-groups.html));
     2. The Group Entry screen will be displayed.
 If the group is already registered in the system, perform a group search and select it.
 Then, the intended group entry screen will be displayed;
     3. Click on the add icon of the Staff Member field, the staff member search screen will be displayed;
     4. Search for the intended staff member and select the entry to add them to the group.
 Afterwards, the staff member will be linked to the group as exemplified on the following image: